Meet the artisanal toilet-paper startups taking on Big Tissue

 Beating deforestation—and “butt crumble”

-Earlier this year, the National Resources Defense Council released a report that laid out how the facial tissue, paper towel, and toilet paper industries are devastating forests around the world at a rate of 27,000 trees a day.
+Earlier this year, the Natural Resources Defense Council released a report that laid out how the facial tissue, paper towel, and toilet paper industries are devastating forests around the world at a rate of 27,000 trees a day.
 Most mainstream toilet roll brands source their wood pulp from boreal forests in Canada, which are very old and take between 20 to 50 years to regenerate.
 The report came with a sustainability scorecard that listed how various brands fared.
 Brands like Quilted Northern, Charmin, and Angel Soft each received an “F.” Brands like Seventh Generation and Earth First (which use recycled paper) each received As.

 Delivering a more sustainable roll is a focus for nearly all of the newer toilet paper brands—perhaps no surprise, given the wealth of data on younger consumers being more eco-friendly, conscious shoppers than their elders.
 These companies generally take one of two approaches: One is to use recycled paper rather than pulp from virgin trees, which not only saves the forests themselves, but requires less energy and water than felling trees.
 Alternatively, they use bamboo, a plant that grows much faster than a pine or spruce tree, and is generally sourced from China.
 Who Gives A Crap offers both recycled and bamboo paper, while Tushy, No.2, and Cheeky Monkey all use bamboo; Peach is the only brand that uses virgin pulp.